Module fact file

 - 10:00-16:00 (Over two days)

-This course aims to serve as a ‘bridging’ course between the Data Collection and Analysis modules and a wider range of short courses dealing with particular data analysis and statistical approaches, e.g. Factor Analysis.
-The difference between continuous and categorical data will be explained and appropriate modelling strategies introduced.
-Working with small to large-scale secondary data sets, students will learn to judge when to use what statistical analyses.
-We will also briefly survey the range of other statistical methods available, to enable informed choices about other techniques (or courses).
-Software requirements vary depending on the type of analyses, but given the current site licence provision, we will generally use SPSS for this course.
+This course aims to serve as a ‘bridging’ course between the Fundamentals of Quantitative Research Methods module and a wider range of short courses dealing with particular statistical techniques and approaches, e.g. Factor Analysis, Time Series Analysis, etc. The difference between continuous and categorical data will be explained and appropriate statistical modelling strategies introduced.
+Working with secondary quantitative data, students will learn to judge when to use the appropriate statistical analyses.
+We will also briefly survey the range of other statistical methods available, to enable informed choices about other techniques.
+STATA will be the software used throughout the course.

 On completing this course, students will be able to:

-- Have a sound understanding of the role data analysis in social science research.
+- Have a sound understanding of the role of regression analysis in social science research.

 - Develop an appreciation of different statistical approaches to analysing social science data.